-- > To specify conditions for geometric continuity is an alternate method for joining two successive curve sections. - > The parametric derivatives of the two sections should be proportional to each other at their common boundary instead of equal to each other. - > Zero order Geometric continuity referred as G0 continuity means that the two curves sections must have the same coordinate position at the boundary point. - First order Geometric Continuity referred as G1 continuity means that the parametric first derivatives are proportional at the interaction of two successive b) geometric continuity where the tangent vector of curve C3 at point p1 has a greater magnitude than the tangent vector of curve C1 at p1.
+- To specify conditions for geometric continuity is an alternate method for joining two successive curve sections. - The parametric derivatives of the two sections should be proportional to each other at their common boundary instead of equal to each other. - Zero order Geometric continuity referred as G0 continuity means that the two curves sections must have the same coordinate position at the boundary point. - First order Geometric Continuity referred as G1 continuity means that the parametric first derivatives are proportional at the interaction of two successive sections.